mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 character is away from the support of his family or house.
 Perhaps he belongs to an impoverished house, or is in disgrace.
-Perhaps he is a younger child who will not inherit, in which case he will not have the title his social standing implies but would go by ‘Lord...’ or possibly he will have a knighthood by virtue of his kinship to a great lord.
+Perhaps he is a younger child who will not inherit, in which case he will not have the title his social standing implies but would go by 'Lord...' or possibly he will have a knighthood by virtue of his kinship to a great lord.